March 2026

 Format: DOWNLOADABLE PDF

-It also takes place following the National Security Strategy highlighting strategic threats arising from greater competition for critical minerals, and the Clean Energy Industries Sector Plan identifying the sector as a foundational industry supporting development of clean energy and advanced manufacturing.
+It also took place following the National Security Strategy highlighting strategic threats arising from greater competition for critical minerals, and the Clean Energy Industries Sector Plan identifying the sector as a foundational industry supporting development of clean energy and advanced manufacturing.

 Policy, market development & addressing key challenges